-Goals and curriculum
+Goals and Curriculum

-Our fellowship training program emphasizes the ACGME six core competencies (patient care, medical knowledge, practice based learning, interpersonal skills, professionalism, and systems based practice).
+Our fellowship program emphasizes the ACGME six core competencies (patient care, medical knowledge, practice based learning, interpersonal skills, professionalism, and systems based practice).
 The following goals will be accomplished through a variety of activities during the course of the fellowship:

 - Develop skills in initial assessment, resuscitation, stabilization and early management of pediatric emergencies.

 - Gain broad knowledge and skills in common and uncommon pediatric emergencies.

 - Become competent in the assessment and management of pediatric trauma.

 - Gain knowledge of bedside ultrasound and its application in pediatric emergency medicine.